Skip to main content

 "Citadelum" is a strategy game where you must build and manage a settlement, gathering resources, training legions, and expanding territory through tactical combat.
 Experience advanced armies and explore the world to find mythological objects, while protecting your city with towers and walls.
 As you grow, establish trade routes and manage your economy to ensure the survival and prosperity of your population.

-• Citadelum successfully captures the nostalgic essence of classic city builders like Caesar III while introducing modern mechanics and graphics.
+• Citadelum successfully captures the nostalgic feel of classic city builders like Caesar III, providing a familiar gameplay experience with modern graphics.

 • gameplay